Arvid Schenk

-Arvid Schenk (born 28 July 1989) is a German former professional football player who played as a goalkeeper.
-He is currently the goalkeeping coach for Hamburger SV II.
+Arvid Schenk (born 28 July 1989) is a German former professional footballer who played as a goalkeeper.
+He is the goalkeeping coach for Hamburger SV II.

 Career

 Schenk was signed by Dundee in October 2014, to provide goalkeeping cover after Kyle Letheren was injured.
 He made his first and only appearance for Dundee in a Dundee derby on 1 January 2015, but experienced a "nightmare debut" as Dundee lost 6–2 to Dundee United.
 It was the first time that Dundee had conceded six goals in a Dundee derby match.
 He was released by Dundee on 28 January 2015.
 After a couple of years back in the regional leagues of Germany, Schenk retired from football in 2017.

 Since 2017, Schenk has been a youth goalkeeping coach for Hamburger SV, and for the majority of that time has been the goalkeeping coach for Hamburger SV II.